TheColorPlum/IBOB/docs/frontend.md

 - 404.html is a custom 404 error page.
 - index.html is our landing/login page.
+- initialization.html is the page a user loads to initialize their user-server.
 - feed.html is the page with the user's feed.
 - profile.html is a user profile page.